dallgoot/yaml/README.md

   - object for mappings
   - array for sequences
   - common scalars : string, integer, float, INF, NAN
-  - YamlObject for each Yaml Document
-  - Compact for compact/short YAML syntax
-  - tagged values as Tagged Object when tag is not determinable
   - JSON, DateTime, etc.
+- define specific types (objects)
+  - YamlObject for each Yaml content (inherits from PHP class ArrayIterator)
+  - Compact for compact/short YAML syntax (inherits from PHP class ArrayIterator)
+  - Tagged Object when tag is not determinable
 - recover from some parsing errors
 - tolerant to tabulations
 - DEFINE debug levels :